alfonso-villegas/Absenteeism/README.md

-## MBD-IE
+## Projects
-Some of the most relevant coding projects done during the Master Program in Big Data and Analytics at IE University in 2019 - 2020.
+Some of the most relevant coding projects done during the Master in Big Data and Analytics at IE University + some personal projects that I have been working on.

 ### Business Analytics:
 Data-Driven Business Strategies and ML models coded in Python: